If you're a new visitor to Banff National Park, you may find the selection of…

-Hiking the Coastal Trail in Pukaskwa National Park
+Coastal Trail in Pukaskwa National Park

-The 60 kilometre Coastal Trail in Pukaskwa National Park is one tough trail.
+The 60 km Coastal Trail in Pukaskwa National Park is one tough trail.
 The trail weaves along the shore of Lake Superior, typically over a five day period.
 It’s worth every minute of agony to hike this trail – as the scenery is sublime, the campsites ridiculously gorgeous and the sense of accomplishment, huge.

-Lake Superior is your constant companion
+Coastal Trail in Pukaskwa – Lake Superior is your constant companion

 The hike is often beside or in sight of Lake Superior – a lake that behaves like a teenager on hormones.
 One minute it’s glassy calm and the next it’s thrown a temper tantrum and kicked up waves that swallow ships.